-The Shelbourne Community Kitchen offers a wide variety of cooking programs designed to meet the unique interests of our members.
+The Shelbourne Community Kitchen offers a wide variety of food skills programs designed to meet the diverse interests of our members.
 Whether you are just learning to cook for the first time or an experienced home cook, there are programs to suit all skill levels.
-Attending a cooking program that will be a fun, delicious and rewarding way to increase your access to healthy and nourishing meals.
+Attending a cooking program is a fun, delicious and rewarding way to increase your access to healthy and nourishing meals.

 All of our Kitchen programs are a great opportunities for members to: